 The schools have targets to improve attendance.
-Parents and students have an important part to play in meeting these targets.
+Parents/carers and students have an important part to play in meeting these targets.
 Targets for the school are displayed in the school and students should take time to study them.

-The attendance target for Great Park Academy is 96% attendance.
-We will keep you updated weekly, through the planner, about progress to this level and how each individual student's attendance compares.
+The attendance target for Great Park Academy is 97% attendance.
+We will keep you updated regularly about progress to this level and how each individual student's attendance compares.